fliche01/portfolio-assessment-/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License for Educational Use](LICENSE).